Lagrange top: integrability according to Liouville and examples of analytic solutions: Introduction.

 \section{Introduction.}

-This work is the next in the series \cite{AAD23, AAD23_1,AAD23_2,AAD23_4,AAD23_5}, devoted to a systematic exposition of the dynamics of a rigid body, considered as a system with kinematic constraints.
-For the case of a free rigid body, the constraints can be taken into account using an appropriate Lagrangian action.
+The recent work \cite{AAD23} was devoted to a systematic exposition of the dynamics of a free rigid body, considered as a system with holonomic (that is velocity-independent) constraints.
+The constraints in the action functional have been taken into account with use of Lagrangian multipliers.
 Having accepted this expression, we no longer need any additional postulates or assumptions about the behavior of the rigid body.
-As was shown in \cite{AAD23}, all the basic quantities and characteristics of a rigid body, as well as the equations of motion and integrals of motion, are obtained from the variational problem by direct and unequivocal calculations within the framework of standard methods of classical mechanics.
-Here we follow the same scheme to deduce the Euler-Poisson equations of a rigid body with a fixed point in the gravity field.
+As was shown in \cite{AAD23}, all the basic quantities and characteristics of a rigid body, as well as the equations of motion and integrals of motion, are obtained from the variational problem by direct and unequivocal calculations within the framework of standard methods of classical mechanics applied in Laboratory system.
+Here we follow the same scheme to deduce equations of motion of a rigid body with fixed point in the gravity field.
+The analysis is a similar to that presented in Sects.
+II - VI of the work \cite{AAD23}, so we only outline it in Sect.
+II and III below, wihout entering into the details.

 Then we concentrate on the case of Lagrange top.
+When formulating its variational problem with the diagonal inertia tensor, we observed that potential energy has more complicated form as compared with that assumed in the literature on dynamics of a rigid body.
+This implies the corresponding improvements in equations of motion.
+Because this is a somewhat surprising observation, its validity and comparison with the literature are detailly carried out at the end of Sect.
+II and in Sect.
+IV.
+Being one of the classical problems of non linear dynamics and integrable systems, this issue however is of interest in the modern studies related with construction and behavior of spinning particles and rotating bodies in external fields beyond the pole-dipole approximation \cite{Abd_23, Off_23, Chak_23, AAD_2023_9, Wei_2024, Kos_2023, Ver_2024, Fri_2023, Ale_2024}.

-Using the Liouville's theorem, integration of the Euler-Poisson equations for the Lagrange top will be reduced to the calculation of four elliptic integrals.
-Next we present several examples, when the solution can be found in elementary functions: sleeping top, horizontally precessing top, as well as the inclined top precessing without nutation.
-At last, on the base of one-dimensional effective potential, we discuss qualitatively and numerically the case of awakened top.
+Using the Liouville's theorem, integration of improved equations can be reduced to the calculation of four elliptic integrals \cite{AAD23_5}.
+Of course, the answer in the form of elliptic integrals is not very illuminating.
+Therefore, in subsequent sections V-VIII we present several examples of solutions to the improved equations in terms of elementary functions: sleeping top, horizontally precessing top, as well as the inclined top precessing without nutation.
+For the latter case, the solution turn out to be two-frequency motion with surprisingly reach relationship between the frequences, that, besides the inclination, depends also on the top's geometry.
+We also discussed the case of an awakened top, for which there is no longer a solution in elementary functions.
+The qualitative and numerical analysis of this case is based on the study of effective potential.